da477/bitrix24/README.md

-# Java to Bitrix24 timeman
+# Java to Bitrix24 Timeman

-Simple example how to Manage Bitrix24 timeman over webhook from Java with pattern Command
+This is a simple example demonstrating how to manage Bitrix24 Timeman using a webhook from Java, incorporating the Command pattern.

-Also used: Maven, logback, json-simple, servlet, slf4j.
+## Technologies Used

+- Maven
+- Logback
+- json-simple
+- Servlet
+- slf4j

-## Init
+## Initialization

-Write WEBHOOK_path and URL_to_site down in the file: /src/main/resources/config.properties
+1. Set your `WEBHOOK_path` and `URL_to_site` in the file: `/src/main/resources/config.properties`.

-Set Environment Variables "IdeaProjects_LOG" in your OS for working logger.
+2. Set the environment variable `IdeaProjects_LOG` in your OS for logging functionality.

+## Contribution

+Feel free to contribute by submitting issues or pull requests.